CiroSannino02/CiroSannino02/README.md

 👋 Hi, I’m @CiroSannino02
 👀 I’m interested in new technologies, sports, and travel !
-🌱 I’m currently learning embedded systems, microcontroller programming (STM32), and SwiftUI
-💞️ I’m looking to collaborate on open-source projects related to electronics, app development, or education
+🌱 I’m currently learning embedded systems, microcontroller programming (STM32), and SwiftUI as a engineer 💞️ I’m looking to collaborate on open-source projects related to electronics, app development, or education
 📫 How to reach me: ciro.sanninocs02@gmail.com
 😄 Pronouns: he/him